 SECTION 14. a.
-An assist is credited to a fielder when he handles or effectively deflects the ball during action that is connected with a putout or he handles the ball before an error that prevents what would have been a putout.
+An assist is credited to a fielder when they handle or effectively deflect the ball during action that is connected with a putout or they handle the ball before an error that prevents what would have been a putout.
 If several fielders handle the ball or one fielder handles it more than once during a play, only one assist is credited to each of such fielders.